 Long-lived assets.
 We review property, plant and equipment and indefinite-lived intangible assets for impairment whenever events or changes in circumstances indicate that the carrying amount of assets that we have recorded may not be recoverable.
 Recoverability of these assets is measured by comparing their carrying amount to the future undiscounted cash flows the assets are expected to generate over their remaining economic lives.
-If such assets are considered to be impaired, the impairment to be recognized in earnings equals the amount by which the carrying value of the assets exceeds their fair market value determined by either a quoted market price, if any, or a value determined by utilizing a discounted cash flow technique.
+If such assets are considered to be impairment to be recognized in earnings equals the amount by which the carrying value of the assets exceeds their fair market value determined by either a quoted market price, if any, or a value determined by utilizing a discounted cash flow technique.
 If such assets are not impaired, but their useful lives have decreased, the remaining net book value is amortized over the revised useful life.
 Evaluating impairment requires a judgment by our management to estimate future operating results and cash flows.
 If different estimates were used, the amount and timing of asset impairments could be affected.
 We charge impairments of long-lived assets to operations if our evaluations indicate that the carrying values of these assets are not recoverable.

 Self-Insurance Medical Liability.
 We maintain a self-insured medical benefits plan that was established on January 1, 2007, which provides medical benefits to employees electing coverage under the plan.
 We maintain a reserve for all unpaid medical claims including those incurred but not reported based on historical experience and other assumptions.
-We utilize an independent actuarial firm to assist in determining the adequacy of all self-insurance liability reserves.
 Although management believes that the estimated liability for self-insurance is adequate, the estimate described above may not be indicative of current and future losses.
-In addition, the actuarial calculations used to estimate self-insurance liabilities are based on numerous assumptions, some of which are subjective.
+In addition, the calculation used to estimate self-insurance liabilities is based on numerous assumptions, some of which are subjective.
 We will continue to adjust our estimated liabilities for self-insurance, as deemed necessary, in the event that future loss experience differs from historical loss patterns.